defra-design/qualtrics-theme/README.md

 ## Building accessible pages
 ### Use the ‘Defra forms’ dynamic theme
-The ‘Defra forms’ theme has been created to make Qualtrics as accessible as possible.
-You must use this theme.
-Do not modify anything in the theme.
+The existing ‘Defra Core’ theme has some accessibility issues and currently requires additional styling to be applied to resolve these problems.

-If your form currently uses a different theme, you should change to the ‘Defra forms’ theme.
+To apply this additional styling:

-To change the theme:
+1. Go to ‘Look and feel’ and ensure that the 'Core Defra' theme is being used

-1. Go to ‘Look and feel’ and then ‘Styles’
+2. Navigate to the ‘Style’ panel
-2. Select the ‘Defra forms’ theme
+3. The contents of the [Defra Qualtrics additional styling CSS](styling/defra-qualtrics-additional-styling.css) file can be pasted into the 'Custom CSS' field.
-3. Select the ‘Apply’ button.
+4. Once complete, select the 'Apply' button.

 ### Setting up your template
 Ensure that the button text used in your form is consistent.